 Don't Shift Where You Sleep

-Having a sleeping space is just as important as a workspace.
-When we enter our sleep space our body and mind will be triggered to wind down.
-Keeping your sleep space as a place of comfort is essential during this time.
-It may be tempting to work from bed but try to avoid this!
-Doing so brings stress into what should be a peaceful area.
+Having a defined sleeping space is just as important as a designated workspace.
+When we enter sleepspace, our body and mind will be triggered to wind down.
+Maintaining your sleepspace as a place of comfort is essential during this time.
+It may be tempting to work from bed but do try to avoid this!
+Doing so brings stress into what should be your most peaceful area.

 Start your day with self care to maximize productivity throughout the day.
 This could mean meditation, exercise, reading, making a cup of tea while performing your skin care routine, whatever you need to feel good in the morning.
 Use this time to center yourself before the workday ahead.
-I personally like to write down 5 things in my gratitude journal every morning.
-This way, I stay optimistic towards life and focus on what I do have rather than what I don’t.
+A great practice is to write down 5 things in a gratitude journal every morning.
+This way, you train your mind to stay optimistic towards life and focus on what you do have rather than what you don’t.

 Getting ready for work has also shown to be successful in raising productivity while working from home.
-Try to maintain your routine even though you aren't traveling to the office.
-This way, when you eventually return to the office it will be a smooth transition!
-Also, as nice as it sounds to work in your PJs, don't.
-Having a clear separation between work and rest is key.
+Try to maintain your routine even though you may not be traveling to the office.
+This way, when you eventually return to the office, it will be a smooth transition!
+Also, as nice as it sounds to work in your pajamas, don't.
+It is key to have a clear separation between work and rest.

-Take advantage of the ergonomic flexibility of working from home.
+Take advantage of the ergonomic flexibility while working from home.
 Ergonomics is defined by Merriam-Webster Dictionary as the science concerned with designing and arranging things people use so that the people and things interact most efficiently and safely.
-Basically, ergonomics is all about increasing productivity and reducing discomfort.
+Basically, ergonomics is all about increasing work productivity and reducing physical discomfort.

-Many things can be done in a home office to increase the ergonomic design.
-This can be anything from the angle of your computer monitor, the location of your keyboard or the height of your desk.
+Many things can be done in a home office to increase ergonomic design.
+This can be anything from adjusting the angle of your computer monitor, the location of your keyboard or the height of your desk.
 Take note of whether your back hurts at the end of the day or if your eyes feel strained.
-These things can be lessened using ergonomics.
-A video from the WSJ below explains exactly how to set up your desk for greatest success while working.
+These things can be lessened using the design principles of ergonomics.
+A video from the WSJ explains exactly how to set up your desk for greatest success while working.

-Another thing that can be done is to set up different work stations to keep your body healthy.
-Ergonomics is also about the need for movement throughout the day.
-A balance between sitting and standing is a proven way to keep yourself active during the workday.
+Another thing that can be done is to set up different work stations to keep your body active, as ergonomics is also about the need for movement throughout the day.
+A balance between sitting and standing is a proven way to keep yourself moving during the workday.
 A height-adjustable desk is ideal, but not all can afford to invest in ergonomic furniture.
 Create your own sit/stand options!

 Luckily there are plenty of DIY standing desk articles and videos on youtube, like this one from C-net.com.

-The last thing that can be done is to take breaks to stand up and stretch.
-Not only does doing this keep you active but also can be used as a tool to refocus yourself when your productivity falters. (infographic on stretch routine?)
+The last thing that can be done is to take “stand up and stretch breaks”.
+Not only does doing this keep you mobile, but also can be used as a tool to refocus your mind when your sustained attention falters.

-Sometimes after everything we do to try to remain productive, it just isn’t happening.
-When you feel stifled or stuck on a work task it's ok.
-Take a break.
-Moving away from the task can help you to unwind and come back with a fresh perspective.
-Use the time to go to the grocery store or to prep dinner for the night.
-This way you remain productive but get a chance to get your mind off work for a bit.
+Sometimes, after everything we do to try to remain productive, it just isn’t happening.
+When you feel stifled or stuck on a work task it's okay to take a break.
+Move away from the task, go unwind, and come back later with a fresh perspective.
+Use the time to check other things off the list: go to the grocery store or prep dinner for the night.
+This way, you remain productive but get a chance to get your mind off work for a bit.

 If you had a commute, try buffering your work time and home time with something that helps you to transition from one to the other.
 Take a walk, do some yoga, meditation, pranayama, a bike ride.
 The options are endless, but taking at least 20 minutes doing something else can help you to make that work/home shift smoother.

-Use this time to create your workspace exactly how you want it to be!
-Establishing healthy habits is the best thing we can do for ourselves right now.
-When the world heals and the stay-at-home mode of our existence lifts, we will be able to bring those healthy habits along with us to continue our adventure!
+Use this time to design your workspace exactly how you want it to be!
+Test out several healthy work/life habits now.
+Then, when the world heals and the stay-at-home mandates lift, you will be able to bring your new favorite remote work hacks into the next chapter of your career!